alibaba/bifrostui/packages/bui-icons/src/index.en-US.md

 ### size

-Adopt`size`属set the size of the sex icon.
+Set the icon size through the 'size' attribute.

 ```tsx
 import React from 'react';